codigo-alan/ldustats-frontend/README.md

 * 📚 React - To build interactive UI and components
 * 📚 Axios - For networking and API communication
 * 📚 Bootstrap - For styles
-* 📚 react-jwt - For implement the authentication with Jason Web Token
+* 📚 react-jwt - For implement the authentication with Json Web Token

 ## Folder Structure 📁
 The project is structured as follows: